-Often times, a job seeker, particularly one that’s been out of the job search for a while, may be out of the loop for what recruiters are looking for.
-The times have changed, company cultures are evolving and the way businesses work is different than it was a few years ago.
-So why are you still be applying for jobs the old way?
+Often times a job seeker, particularly one that’s been out of the job search for a while, may be out of the loop for what recruiters are looking for.
+The times have changed, company cultures are continuously evolving, so why are you still be applying for jobs the old way?

 Here are 5 things that employers and recruiters wish every job seeker knew about the hiring process.

 It’s not about you, it’s about the company.

 Every single member of a hiring team is looking for the best candidate to help the company succeed.
 If you are not talking in terms of “we” in your cover letter, than you may not appear to be on the same page with the company.

 Do not speak poorly about your previous employer.

 While this should be obvious, all too often job seekers are sour grapes about a previous employer.
 Everyone has a bad experience at a past job; focus on a positive lesson you learned while there.
 Remember, recruiters don’t want to think that you could be badmouthing their company down the road.

 Gain an understanding of the company before your interview